-Prerequisites: Introduction to Art, Drawing & Painting I, Drawing & Painting II, and Drawing & Painting III Description: This advanced semester long course continues to develop painting skills and strengthen composition and drawing skills.
-Students work on creating a unique artistic style and develop a portfolio of work for future career or college.
+Course Number: 50.0322001 Term: Semester Prerequisites: Introduction to Art, Drawing & Painting I, Drawing & Painting II, and Drawing & Painting III work for future career or college.
 This is considered a Pre-AP Drawing Portfolio class.

-Course Name: Photography I Course Number: 50.0711001
+Description: This advanced semester long course continues to develop painting skills and strengthen composition and drawing skills.
+Students work on creating a unique artistic style and develop a portfolio of work for future career or college.
+This is considered a Pro-AP Drawing Portfolio class

-Prerequisites: Introduction to Art
+Course Name: Photography I Course Number: 50.0711001 Prerequisites: Introduction to Art